stebrech/accessible-pdf/_pages/pdf-ua-troubleshooting-to-create-accessible-pdf.md

   https://accessible-pdf.info/en/pdf-ua-troubleshooting-to-create-accessible-pdf/
 published: true
 post_date: 2017-12-31 14:25:47
-tags: [ ]
-categories: [ ]
 ---
 Meaning and purpose of this website is a reference guide to solve PDF/UA issues.
 The tutorials shall help everyone who is interested in creating accessible PDF.

 ## Supported Software

-Currently the following software will be treated: - Adobe Acrobat - Adobe InDesign - Microsoft Word
+Currently the following software will be treated:

+*   Adobe Acrobat
+*   Adobe InDesign
+*   Microsoft Word

 It is possible the list is going to extend.
 However, the most famous and popular software have priority.